How to Help Your Child Adjust to Kindergarten Without Tears

 Prostock-studio/Shutterstock.com

 Imagine the world of a small child.
-Their dearest mum and dad, familiar toys, the warm bed, the environment of their home and their own rhythm of the day.
+Their dearest mum and dad, familiar toys, the warm bed, the environment of their home, and their own rhythm of the day.

 All of a sudden, one day everything changes.
 Mom takes the child to an unfamiliar place and leaves them with an unfamiliar person.
 In this place, everything is unknown – the toys, the bed, and the food are all not the same as at home.
-And most importantly, there are many unfamiliar children around who often cry, and some may even not be nice.
+And most importantly, there are many unfamiliar children around who often cry, and some may not even be nice.
 In this place, the child now needs to listen to the teacher and do what they say.
-This place is called kindergarten.
+This place is called a kindergarten.

 When getting into an unknown environment, the child goes through very significant stress.
 In order for them to get used to it, they need to go through a period of adaptation.
 This term suggests the ability to adapt to conditions of the outer environment and to get used to them.